MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 | Provide the version of your application | Different versions of Oracle Application have different limitations.
 You can help us to assess the right migration approach by just providing your application version |
 | Security | Assess the version of your application for SSO methods.
 Some versions come with certain limitations |
 | Availability | Microsoft offer a few availability methods of which you can make use of: Proximity Placement Groups, HA Storage types |

+Oracle and Microsoft have partnered to create a number of ready-to-deploy solutions for Oracle WebLogic Server on Azure IaaS.
+To get started, see [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic).

 ## Illustrative Examples